On this page

 Four package levels

-The chosen provider hosts the package and for a fee (which comes out of the package) will manage it for you – working with you to select the services and carers based on what you need to stay in your own home.
+The chosen provider hosts the package and for a fee (which comes out of the package) will manage it for you.
+The provider works with you to select the services and carers based on what you need to stay in your own home.

-A monthly budget, which is prepared by the provider allows you to see how much funding is available and where it’s being spent.
-This can help to determine how to tailor the services to meet your own needs.
+A monthly budget prepared by the provider allows you to see how much funding is available and where it’s being spent.
+This can help determine how to tailor the services to meet your own needs.

 The annual budgets for packages are:

-As well as paying for the selected services, the budget has to cover the administration and case management fees, which could be as high as 40%.
+As well as paying for the selected services, the budget must cover the client contribution (where applicable) and administration and case management fees, which could be as high as 35%.

 Depending on the case management and admin fees and the hourly rate charged by the provider, the number of hours generally works out at about: